gitter-lab/pria_lifechem/README.md

 ## dataset

-Some datasets that too big to put it here, but I upload a copy of them on the google drive, and here is the [link](https://drive.google.com/drive/folders/0B7r_bc_dhXLYLVctbC0zRnY4ZWM?usp=sharing)
+The high-throughput screening data will be uploaded to PubChem.
+Pre-processed, merged versions of the data will be available on Zenodo.
+We have a pre-fixed split dataset for LC_Pria, PCBA, and LC_PCBA combined.

 keck_updated_complete.csv: contains complete data for Keck_Pria

-We have a pre-fixed split dataset for Keck_Pria, PCBA, and Keck_PCBA combined.

-## virtual-screening
+## pria_lifechem

 - models:

   - `deep_classification.py` SingleClassification (STNN-C)

   - `deep_regression.py` SingleRegression (STNN-R)